mushfiqurrb/Portfolio-Website/README.md

 # Portfolio Website

-- A simple portfolio website wgich will take necessary input and show it in the website.
+- A simple portfolio website that will take necessary input and show it on the website.